 Eating a decorated cake with strawberries on top for dessert is also a uniquely Japanese custom.
 Every Christmas, a variety of elaborate Christmas cakes line store shelves.

-Placing presents under the pillow
+Putting presents under the pillow

 Stories related to the four seasons